 At Higher Power Training, we literally go ballistic over balls.
-We have a lot of balls at HPT.
-We have med balls that go from 5 to 100 pounds.
+We have a lot of balls at HPT, and med balls that go from 5 to 100 pounds.
 We have med balls that bounce, med balls that don’t, med balls on ropes and med balls with handles.
 Why so many balls?
 Because when you throw moderate to heavy balls as hard as you can, there is no deceleration phase, and this is called Ballistic Training- simply the best way to maximize power training for the upper body and core!

 Power and the Force Velocity Curve